 Brownfield Sister, 2019.
 2.59m

-Brownfield Sister, 2019 stands against the destruction of biodiversity on Swanscombe Peninsula, a rewilding triangle of marshland in North West Kent UK, hugged by the River Thames.
-Highlighting, and grieving for, what is in danger of being lost and destroyed by new major redevelopment.
-Responding to the proposal of a £5 billion theme park project, The London Resort.
+Brownfield Sister stands against the destruction of biodiversity on Swanscombe Peninsula, a rewilding triangle of marshland in North West Kent UK, hugged by the River Thames.
+Highlighting, and grieving for, what is in danger of being lost and destroyed by the proposal of new major redevelopment, a £5 billion media Theme Park project from The London Resort.

 Brownfield Sister is an documentary and visceral homage to a landscape close to the artists family home and heart, a landscape in which she spent her formative teenage years traversing.